google/earthenterprise/docs/_posts/2018-04-23-moving-to-modern-cpp.md

 support compiling Open GEE `C++` code using the `C++98` standard.

 We wanted to establish this transition period to be sure there where no major side effects from changing to the new `C++11` compilation flag.
-In some case we had to add `C++11` syntax but we where careful to make sure that the code still compiled and functioned as expected using `C++98` standards.
+In some cases we had to add `C++11` syntax but we were careful to make sure that the code still compiled and functioned as expected using `C++98` standards.

 The Open GEE Development Team is committed to keeping the Open GEE source code